Jimmy Broadbent

 James Alan "Jimmy" Broadbent (born 13 June 1991), also known by his nicknames Jimbo and Jimmer, is an English social media personality, commentator, and racing driver.
-He has over a million subscribers on his YouTube channel, with content related to gaming, sim racing, and real life racing.
-Broadbent most recently competed in the 2025 24 Hours of Nürburgring, driving a BMW M4 GT4 Evo, alongside fellow YouTubers Steve Alvarez Brown and Misha Charoudin, as well as 2016 24 Hours of Nürburgring overall winner Manuel Metzger for Team Bilstein by Black Falcon.
-Jimmy also currently competes in the Nürburgring Langstrecken-Serie with the same team.
-He also commentates for the Gran Turismo World Series esports tournament.
+He has over a million subscribers on his YouTube channel, with content related to sim racing and motor racing.
+Broadbent currently competes in the Nürburgring Langstrecken-Serie for Black Falcon Team Fanatec, and also commentates for the Gran Turismo World Series esports tournament.

 Broadbent's popularity has been partially attributed to his modest background, having lived in a shed in his mother's garden for a long period of time, and his honesty with personal struggles, both traits in stark contrast with the trend of internet celebrities portraying an artificial idyllic life.

 YouTube career

 Broadbent began uploading content for YouTube in 2012, his first video being published in May of that year.
 His early videos consisted of raw video game footage with no commentary from sim racing games such as rFactor.
 This would later develop into sim racing content with commentary throughout the years.
-He reached 10,000 subscribers in 2017; by 2018, he had around 86,000 subscribers.
+He reached 10,000 subscribers in 2017; on 4 June 2018, he reached 100,000 subscribers.
+By the end of 2020, he had over 600,000 subscribers.
+Nearly five years later on 4 July 2025, Broadbent reached 1 million subscribers on YouTube.

-In 14 April 2018, Broadbent was temporarily banned by YouTube while viewing Michael Dunlop's then-lap record from 2016 on the Isle of Man TT Mountain Course on his stream.
+On 14 April 2018, Broadbent was temporarily banned by YouTube while viewing Michael Dunlop's then-lap record from 2016 on the Isle of Man TT Mountain Course on his stream.
 His stream was also terminated for use of copyrighted content, as entertainment distributor Duke Video held the rights to all Isle of Man TT content.
 Broadbent's ban was lifted the following day after Duke Video had lifted the claim on his livestream.

-On 4 June 2018, Broadbent reached 100,000 subscribers on YouTube.

 Since 2019, Broadbent has hosted "The Race for Mental Health," a charity 23-hour race at Circuit Zolder in iRacing, with all funds going to the charity Mind in memory of his father, Alan Broadbent.
 In November 2020, Jimmy raised over £71,000 in the charity race.
 For the 2024 edition, the charity race raised over £95,000 for Mind.
-By the end of 2020, he had over 600,000 subscribers.

-On 4 July 2025, Broadbent reached 1 million subscribers on YouTube.